-Welcome back, RVers.
-Let’s talk about why there’s no better month to visit Salem than October.
+If you’ve taken any sort of US history class (or watched the movie Hocus Pocus), you likely know about the Salem Witch Trials.
 Salem, Massachusetts is a neat place to check out anytime of year, but during the fall months, the area is booming with all things witches, warlocks and Halloween.
-Below are just a few reasons to visit Salem in October.
+There are so many extra things to see and experience, which is why we think you should plan to RV in Salem in October!

 Salem Witch House

-The first and probably most obvious stop for most tourists coming to soak up all the witchy ways is the Salem Witch House.
+The first and probably most obvious stop for most tourists wanting to RV in Salem in October is the Salem Witch House.
 The mansion was once home to Judge Jonathan Corwin, who served as the judge during the Salem Witch Trials in 1692.
-You can take a self guided tour inside the house to learn about the trial and the time period in general.
-Though the town is completely surrounded with the history, this is the only still standing building this is directly tied to the trials.
+It’s dark and ghoulish exterior feels as unsettling as the history within the house itself.
+You can take a self-guided tour inside the house to learn about the trial and the time period in general.
+Though the town is completely surrounded with witchy history, this is the only still standing building that is directly tied to the trials.

+To no one’s surprise, Salem is packed full of different spooky tours to participate in.
 Ever wanted to meet a true witch?
-Now is your chance at the Salem Witch Walk where you’ll be able to talk to real Salem witches and discover your own magic.
-You’ll be blessed in a magic circle, visit magical places throughout Salem and learn the truth about spells, potions and more!
+At the Salem Witch Walk, you’ll be able to talk to modern day witches and discover your own magic.
+You’ll be blessed in a magic circle, visit magical places throughout Salem and learn about spells, potions and more.